 If stocks are taking a dive, for example, you may consider adding real estate investments into your portfolio mix to offset some of the volatility.

 Then figure out which investments will do the best job of meeting your asset allocation goals – and whether your current investments still fit that profile.
+While a lot of people will argue that this asset allocation is a science that only the experts can do well, I would suggest that you go with an allocation that you are comfortable with.

 Your Financial Goals